-Implicit invocation occurs when users invoke your app without using its name.
-This type of invocation occurs when users tell the Google Assistant to do something that's similar to the action invocation phrase for one of your configured intents, or when the user is in a context where your app would be appropriate.
+To find matching Actions, Google uses signals such as users telling the Assistant to do something that's similar to an invocation phrase for one of your configured intents, or when the user is in a context where your Action would be appropriate.

 This interaction occurs as follows: